-Latest Travel Update (May/2021): Montafon and all Vorarlberg region will be open for European tourists as of May 19th.
+Latest Travel Update (Dec/2021): Montafon and the Vorarlberg region will be open for tourists from mid-December.
+The rules for fully vaccinated travelers are different from the unvaccinated ones.
 So if you are planning to visit this incredible region, click here to read the official information about safety measures, who can travel to Austria, what is open, and how you can have fun.

 The sound of snow crushing under my feet.
 The wind blowing on my face.
 And the well-deserved glass of wine after a day in the mountains.
 This is a brief summary of our trip to Montafon, a charming valley in Vorarlberg, Austria.
 Travel to Montafon in winter was an experience like no other, and we are thrilled to share it with you.
 Montafon ski resorts are perfect for couples, families, and groups of friends who are looking for stunning nature, top-notch winter sports facilities, and unique experiences.